Frequently Asked Questions

 Head Start has been a long-term tenant at Serramonte Del Rey and they will continue to be located on the site.
 The site plan provides for Head Start’s program and integrates well into the overall plan.

-No. The project plans to build at least 100 units of affordable housing at 70% AMI.
+No. When fully built out, the project anticipates building approximately 220 units of affordable housing.
 This housing will be open to the Daly City community at large and will also incorporate the Head Start Preschool Program.
 The District is very excited about this part of the development and will continue to work to maximize the size of the affordable housing component to serve as many residents of our community as possible.

 September - November 2020